Help us improve our content by rating this page.

 For information about how to download these legal output styles into EndNote, see Section 1.3 of the guide.

 We recommend that you create a new style (type) called ‘Legal’ in EndNote.
-Follow the instructions in Section 2.4 of the AGLC3 guide.
+Follow the instructions in Section 2 of the guide.